zabereznikova/docs.de-de/docs/framework/data/adonet/ef/language-reference/entity-sql-quick-reference.md

 ## <a name="type-constructors"></a>Typkonstruktoren

 ### <a name="row"></a>ROW
- [Zeile](../../../../../../docs/framework/data/adonet/ef/language-reference/row-entity-sql.md) einen anonymen, strukturell typisierte (Datensatz) Wert als in erstellt: `ROW(1 AS myNumber, ‘Name’ AS myName).`
+ [Zeile](../../../../../../docs/framework/data/adonet/ef/language-reference/row-entity-sql.md) erstellt einen anonymen, strukturell typisierten (Datensatz-) Wert wie in: `ROW(1 AS myNumber, ‘Name’ AS myName).`

  Beispiel: